addyosmani/backbone-fundamentals/backbone-fundamentals.md

 * [Dusan Gledovic](https://github.com/g6scheme)
 * [Sindre Sorhus](https://github.com/sindresorhus)

-I would also like to thank my loving family for their patience and support while I worked on this book.
+I would also like to thank my loving family for their patience and support while I worked on this book, as well as my brilliant editor Mary Treseler.

 ## Credits